nivekithan/blog/src/data/blog/automated_backups_postgres.md

 draft: false
 ---

-All commands are run in Ubuntu 24.04 (Noble) version with postgresql 17 installed.
-Your system must also have postgresql apt repository setup.
+All commands are run on Ubuntu 24.04 (Noble) with PostgreSQL 17 installed.
+Your system must also have the PostgreSQL apt repository set up.

-Before setting up pgBackRest you must have a `postgresql` database cluster running.
-Following commands assumes you have configured your database based on my previous blog [Setting up PostgreSQL on a VPS](https://nivekithan.com/posts/setup_postgres_vps/)
+Before setting up pgBackRest, you must have a `postgresql` database cluster running.
+The following commands assume you have configured your database based on my previous blog [Setting up PostgreSQL on a VPS](https://nivekithan.com/posts/setup_postgres_vps/)

 ## Table of contents